CartoDB/documentation/app/content/carto-user-manual/data-explorer/importing-data.md

 ![Data Explorer import confirmation](/img/cloud-native-workspace/data-explorer/de_import_confirmation_url.png)

-At this moment, the default location is the *shared* folder from our provisioned CARTO Data Warehouse connection that is created by default.
+At this moment, the default location to import your data is your organization´s *shared* folder from our provisioned CARTO Data Warehouse connection.